‘So many memories’: Over 500 homes feared destroyed by fire

 The wildfire erupted Thursday in and around Louisville and Superior, neighboring towns about 20 miles (32 kilometers) northwest of Denver with a combined population of 34,000.

-Tens of thousands were ordered to flee as the flames, propelled by gusts up to 105 mph (169 kph), swept over drought-stricken neighborhoods with alarming speed.
+Tens of thousands were ordered to flee as the flames swept over drought-stricken neighborhoods with alarming speed, propelled by guests up to 105 mph (169 kph).

+At a Costco in Superior, two store employees came running toward the checkout lines, one of them shouting, “Everyone evacuate, evacuate, evacuate!” said Katrina Peterson, who was inside.

+A video she made showed dark skies and whirling debris outside.
+The falling ash filled her ears, and she had to squint to keep it from getting in her eyes.
+The store was left standing.

 The cause of the blaze was under investigation.
 Emergency authorities said utility officials found no downed power lines around where the fire broke out.